pdidev/pdi/pdi/CONTRIBUTING.md

 ## Indentation

-A clang-format configuration file is provided at the root of PDI distribution.
+A `.clang-format` configuration file is provided at the root of PDI distribution, the formatting it describes should be followed.